asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 Once the schema is parsed, all that remains is `type: boolean`, and not the expected `type: string` from the referenced schema.
 This is clearly the opposite of what the specification defines.
 For more information see [parser-js #404](https://github.com/asyncapi/parser-js/issues/404).

-We then asked ourself, what about JSON Schema, does it define a different behavior?
+We then asked ourselves, what about JSON Schema, does it define a different behavior?
 The answer to this question can be found [here](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.3):

 > All other properties in a "$ref" object MUST be ignored.